ahmetenesdur/chat-dapp/README.md

-# BNB Chain Development Bootcamp Final Case
+# BNB Chain Development Bootcamp Final Case: Chat dApp

-## Chat dApp
+Welcome to the Chat dApp!
+This Solidity smart contract powers a chat application on the Binance Smart Chain.
+The contract defines structures for users, friends, and messages, along with mappings to efficiently store user and message data.
+The contract's functionalities encompass creating and verifying user accounts, adding friends, sending and reading messages, and fetching friend lists.
+Internal helper functions are in place for friend addition and generating unique "chat codes" for seamless message exchanges between users.
+The contract stands as a cornerstone for secure and decentralized communication on the Binance Smart Chain.

-This is a Solidity smart contract for a chat application on the Binance Smart Chain.
-The contract defines structs for users, friends, and messages, as well as mappings to store user and message data.
-The contract includes functions for creating and checking for user accounts, adding friends, sending and reading messages, and retrieving friend lists.
-It also includes internal helper functions for adding friends and generating a unique "chat code" for message threads between two users.
-Overall, this contract allows for secure and decentralized communication between users on the Binance Smart Chain.
+Enabling users to interact seamlessly with the smart contract, the dapp features a user-friendly interface.
+This interface empowers users to create accounts, add friends, exchange messages, review conversation histories, and access the contract's underlying state variables—such as user and message mappings.
+The dapp is skillfully crafted using a combination of Next.js, Tailwind CSS, Solidity, Hardhat, and Ether.js.

-This dapp is a front-end application that allows users to interact with the smart contract.
-It includes a user interface for creating accounts, adding friends, sending and reading messages, and viewing friend lists.
-It also includes a user interface for viewing the smart contract's state variables, such as the user and message mappings.
-This dapp is built using Next.js, Tailwind CSS, Solidity, Hardhat, and Ether.js.
+## Key Technologies

-##### The project is built using the following technologies:
+This project leverages the following technologies to deliver a robust experience:

 NextJS, TailwindCSS, Solidity, Hardhat, Ether.js, RainbowKit, Wagmi, BscScan, BNBChain Testnet, Vercel

-To see the project in action, visit the following link:
+To see this project in action, visit the link below:

 [![vercel](https://img.shields.io/badge/vercel-230?style=for-the-badge&logo=vercel&logoColor=white)](https://chat-dapp-hazel.vercel.app/)